 \$2.5 million from Cable Grants will be spent towards the construction of the new Library building in Fiscal Year 2023, in addition to the remaining funds from the original \$7 million bond, ARPA funds, and any supplemental sources that are secured.
 Construction is expected to begin in Summer 2022 and conclude in Fiscal Year 2024.
-Between the \$2.5 million Cable Grant and \$5 million Library Bond funding, \$7.5 million million is projected to be spent on Library construction in Fiscal Year 2023.
+Between the \$2.5 million Cable Grant and \$1.8 million from the Library Bond funding, \$4.3 million is projected to be spent on Library construction in Fiscal Year 2023.